 • California Clean Boating Network

-A collaboration of government, environmental, business, boating, and academic organizations working to increase and improve clean boating education efforts in California through the exchange of information.
+A collaboration of government, environmental, business, boating, and academic organizations working to improve clean boating education efforts in California through the exchange of information.

 • The Boating Clean & Green Program

-conducted by the California Division of Boating and Waterways and the California Coastal Commission, is an education and outreach program that promotes environmentally sound boating practices to marine businesses and boaters in California
+Conducted by the California Division of Boating and Waterways and the California Coastal Commission, this education and outreach program promotes environmentally-sound boating practices to marine businesses and boaters.

 • The California Clean Marina Toolkit

-by the California Coastal Commission’s Boating Clean and Green Campaign, is a resource for environmentally-sound marina management and operation
+Developed by the California Coastal Commission’s Boating Clean and Green Campaign, this is a resource for environmentally-sound marina management and operation.

-provides factsheets, reports, and guidance documents on the control of pollution from marinas and recreational boating
+This U.S. EPA webpage provides factsheets, reports, and guidance documents on the control of pollution from marinas and recreational boating.

 • California's Clean Marine Program

-is a marina facility stewardship and certification program developed by marine industry volunteers to protect our waters from pollution.
+This marina facility stewardship and certification program was developed by marine industry volunteers to protect our waters from pollution.

 How to Participate